ISCDtoolbox/GraphicsEngine/README.md

 # Usage

-After compiling the dynamic library, one only needs to include the paths to libSUscCGL and its include directory in the compiler flag, and insert the following preprocessing directive at the beginning of its application:
+After compiling the dynamic library, one only needs to include the paths to libGraphicsEngine and its include directory in the compiler flag, and insert the following preprocessing directive at the beginning of its application:

         #include <cgl.h>

-For more information on the usage of SUscCGL, please refer to the Wiki page (coming soon), or the template applications present in the ***APP_*** folders.
+For more information on the usage of GraphicsEngine, please refer to the Wiki page (coming soon), or the template applications present in the ***APP_*** folders.

 ### Examples

-In order to execute sample applications based on SUscCGL, navigate to SUscCGL installation directory and type the following commands in a new prompt:
+In order to execute sample applications based on GraphicsEngine, navigate to GraphicsEngine installation directory and type the following commands in a new prompt:

         cd APP_[Chosen_Example]